Majid Khabbazian

 About

 Majid Khabbazian received his BSc degree in computer engineering from Sharif University of Technology, and his PhD degree in electrical and computer engineering form University of British Columbia, respectively.
 He completed a postdoctoral fellowship at MIT Computer Science and Artificial Intelligence Lab, where he worked in the theory of distributed systems group.
-His research interest is in designing fast, efficient and secure methods for wireless networks and distributed systems.
+His current research interest is mainly in blockchain and security.

 Research